The Retail Delivery Wars and Growth of Global eCommerce

 For domestic orders, delivery speed is key, but in most cases, next day delivery isn’t feasible for international orders.

-Remember the delivery wars are about strategy.
+Remember the retail delivery wars are about strategy.
 Just delivering packages the quickest won’t make you the winner.

 The Stakes: Exceeding Customer Expectations